swiney/portfolio/_projects/05-runtime-animation-rigging.md

 *Stay Tuned!
 A more detailed breakdown of this project is coming soon!*

-As our target audience of about 3-6yo children were growing up, we wanted to "age" some of the characters in the game world so that the style of the game would remain relatable with our players.
+As our target audience of about 3-6 year old children were growing up, we wanted to "age" some of the characters in the game world so that the style of the game would remain relatable with our players.

-We all know that aging a character isn't just about scaling it up 150%.
+We all know that aging a character isn't just about scaling them up 150%.

 {% include captioned_image.html src="/assets/projects/05/proportions-chart.png" caption="Image credit: 'Nursing Daddy Blog'" %}